 Your university careers service will be able to provide you with a wealth of information and guidance.
 Find out which law firms are coming onto campus as they usually run career-related skills sessions, such as commercial awareness, advocacy and negotiation skills.
 These are a great way to learn essential skills and find out more about the kind of work that a Commercial Lawyer does.

-Increasingly, law firms are running programmes specifically for first years, so make sure you apply for open days, insight days, workshops and any other work experience schemes that are available.
+Increasingly, law firms are running programmes specifically for first years, so make sure you apply for Open Days, Insight Scheme, workshops and any other work experience schemes that are available.
 Attending such informal networking and vocational skills events will provide a fantastic opportunity to meet a range of people and learn more about a career as a Commercial Lawyer.

-Baker McKenzie offers a two-day First Year Programme that provides an invaluable insight into life as a Commercial Lawyer.
+Baker McKenzie offers a two-day First Year Insight Scheme that provides an invaluable view into life as a Commercial Lawyer.

 Next step :Law undergraduates – penultimate year